indigo423/opennms.org/user/pages/05.blog/2017-04-29-process-monitoring-snmp/item.md

 **Cons:**
 There is only one service in OpenNMS for all services, it is not possible to notify different people for specific processes.
-In case you have one process which fails and the monitor goes down and a second process fails, the event reason in OpenNMS documents only the event reason for the initial process failure.
+In case you have one process that fails and the monitor goes down and a second process fails, the event reason in OpenNMS documents only the event reason for the initial process failure.